How to Euthanize a Fish / Kathryn Etters Lovatt

 Kathryn Etters Lovatt

-An Advance Sale Discount price of $9.50 (+ shipping) is available HERE prior to press time.
-This price is not available anywhere else or by check.
-The check price is $13.50/book (which includes shipping & sales tax) and should be sent to: Main Street Rag, 4416 Shea Lane, Charlotte, NC 28227.
+An Advance Sale Discount price on this title has expired.
+For those who prefer to pay by check, the price is $20/book (which includes shipping & sales tax) and should be sent to: Main Street Rag, 4416 Shea Lane, Charlotte, NC 28227.
+For wholesale prices, please contact: editormsr@outlook.com

 PLEASE NOTE: Ordering in advance of the release date entitles the buyer to a discount.
 It does not mean the book will ship before the date posted above and the price only applies to copies ordered through the Main Street Rag Online Bookstore.